KnorrFG/KnorrFG.github.io/_posts/2019-03-21-svm-analysis.md

 ---
 title: How well can an SVM deal with noise and small samples?
 categories: MachineLearning
 tags: python scikit-learn
+excerpt_separator: <!--more-->
 ---
-# Introduction
 What I do at my job is called "Multi Voxel Pattern Analysis" (MVPA).
 It involves applying classification algorithms to functional MRI (fMRI) data, i.e. recorded brain-activity, to predict some parameter or a behavior.
 The classification